Find Affordable College Courses

 San Francisco, CA

-San Francisco State University did quite well in this year’s ranking of the most popular places for communication sciences students to get a bachelor’s degree.
-It came in at #9 on the list.
-SFSU is a fairly large public school located in the large city of San Francisco.
+San Francisco State University came in at #9 in this year’s edition of the Most Popular Communication Sciences Bachelor’s Degree Schools in the Far Western US Region ranking.
+SFSU is a very large public school located in the large city of San Francisco.

 About 93% of the students majoring in communication sciences at the school are women while 7% are male.